mohammed5420/designbot/README.md

 ### Daily Design
-It's a Discord bot that's send a populer Dribbble Shots daily
+Design bot is a discord bot that helps you keep inspired with the latest design trends by providing you with a daily dose of pupular designs from Dribbble.

 ### How to use
 - Clone the repo